filfreire/filfreire.github.io/_drafts/wildwest.md

 ## But what of the testers that can't read code?

+> non-coders can participate in code reviews and still make constructive contributions to say, a given pull request by asking questions, but “more-or-less” understanding the purpose of the code change, and asking seemingly “dumb” questions, but that in turn make programmers notice issues, for example

 [Can't they?
 Really?](TODO - james post about non-coders/video).
 This is a falacy and also it's fake news.
 Unless you're an non-coder european reviewing code that was done with Chinese or Japanese characters, if you can read english, you can review code.
 You might not know how to code, or the intricacies of the language, but you certainly know how to ask questions.
 So what's the problem?
 Almost all programming languages are "english", and interpretation of the code is not that difficult: you get the "idea" of things, so you can ask a question when you spot something weird.
 And when you don't get the idea or get the wrong idea, again, you can ask.